apache/rocketmq-site/_posts/2017-02-10-four-methods-to-feed-name-server-address-list.md

 ---

-In Apache RocketMQ, name servers are designed to coordinate each component of the distributed system and take much of the responsibility for managing topic route information.
+In Apache RocketMQ, name servers are designed to coordinate each component of the distributed system and fulfill much of this responsibility through managing topic route information.

-The management, roughly speaking, consists two parts
+The management, roughly speaking, consists two parts:
-- Brokers send their meta data to name servers and report on topics they have.
+- Brokers periodically renew meta data, including topics they have, which are kept in every name servers.
-- Name servers are serving clients, including producers, consumers and command line clients with the freshest routing information.
+- Name servers are serving clients, including producers, consumers and command line clients with the latest routing information.

 Therefore, before launching brokers and clients, we need to tell them how to reach name servers by feeding them with a name server address list.
 In Apache RocketMQ, this can be done in four ways.